nskatti1/Fast-Robots/docs/lab7.rst

 Estimating Drag and Momentum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I applied a constant PWM signal and recorded the TOF sensor data to estimate steady-state speed and rise time.
+I applied a constant PWM signal of 200 and recorded the TOF sensor data to estimate steady-state speed and rise time.
 I then fit an exponential model to the velocity curve to extract the drag coefficient and effective mass.
+I planed the car around 2.5 m away from a wall.

 Here are the plots of distance, computed velocity, and PWM: